Earshot Jazz presents...

 Ellington's wonderful "Sacred Music" is both serious and swinging.
 It is a reverent and hip body of jazz composition, written late in his career, for jazz big band, vocal and instrumental soloists, gospel choir, and tap dancers.

 For the past 25 years Earshot Jazz has presented an annual concert of Ellington's Sacred Music.
-The concert features the Seattle Repertory Jazz Orchestra, co-directed by Michael Brockman and Clarence Acox, guest vocalists Everett Greene, Nichol Veneé Eskridge, and the NW Chamber Chorus, and special guest tap-dancer Alex Dugdale.
+The concert features the Seattle Repertory Jazz Orchestra, co-directed by Michael Brockman and Clarence Acox, guest vocalists Stephen Newby, Nichol Veneé Eskridge, and the NW Chamber Chorus, and special guest tap-dancer Alex Dugdale.

 History of Ellington's Sacred Music